-Where n is the number of pixels in the images Mean subtraction can help reduce bias introduced by variations in image acquisition conditions.
+Where n is the number of pixels in the images

+Mean subtraction can help reduce bias introduced by variations in image acquisition conditions.
 In Alzheimer's disease detection, where detecting subtle differences in brain images is crucial, reducing potential biases in the data is essential.

-B. Adaptive Filter Design Using Integration Approach: Combining bilateral and Gaussian filters can be an effective preprocessing strategy for enhancing medical images, such as MRI or PET scans, when working on Alzheimer's disease detection or similar tasks (figure 2).
+B. Adaptive Filter Design Using Integration Approach: Combining bilateral and Gaussian filters can be an effective preprocessing strategy for enhancing medical images, such as MRI or PET scans, when working on Alzheimer's disease detection or similar tasks.
 This combination can help to reduce noise while preserving edges and structural details.
 Start by applying a Gaussian filter to the input image.
-This initial Gaussian filtering helps reduce highfrequency noise and provides some degree of smoothing.
-After applying the Gaussian filter, follow it with a bilateral filter.
-In the proposed algorithm, the model tunes the sigma value in the gaussian filter using the cross-validation approach.
+In the proposed algorithm, the model tunes the sigma value in the Gaussian filter using the cross-validation approach.
 Tuning the sigma value in a Gaussian filter is a crucial step in image processing to achieve the desired level of smoothing while preserving important details.
 The sigma value determines the width of the Gaussian distribution used for convolution.
 A smaller sigma results in less smoothing, while a larger sigma leads to more extensive smoothing.
 The bilateral filter is designed to preserve edges while smoothing the image.
 It considers both the spatial and range domains, making it effective for retaining structural details while reducing noise.